cvoelter/dog_concept_of_seeing_pub/README.md

 - **`functions/diagnostic_fcns.r`**: A script containing custom functions for diagnostics and assumption checks (function kindly provided by Roger Mundry).
 - **`saves`** folder: Saved model results.
 - **`graphics`** folder: Saved plots.
--- **`choice_plot.png`**Barplot showing the number of dogs by condition that approached the seen and unseen bowl first in the test phase (N per condition: control condition: 37 dogs; cue condition: 36 dogs).
+-- **`choice_plot.png`**: Barplot showing the number of dogs by condition that approached the seen and unseen bowl first in the test phase (N per condition: control condition: 37 dogs; cue condition: 36 dogs).
--- **`approach_plot.png`**Barplot showing the number of dogs by condition that approached at least one of the bowls.
+-- **`approach_plot.png`**: Barplot showing the number of dogs by condition that approached at least one of the bowls.

 ---